How to Become a CPA in Indiana 2025

 1. Meet the Education Requirements to Sit for the CPA Exam

 To meet the Indiana requirements to sit for the CPA exam, the Indiana CPA education requirements must be attained first.
-For Indiana applicants,, you must have a bachelor’s degree and earn a total of 150 semester hours of college credit.
+For Indiana applicants, you must have earned 120 semester hours in general education that includes accounting and business administration credits.

 2. Apply for the CPA Exam

 You need to create an account at https://cpacentral.nasba.org/ and submit all the educational transcript(s), Certificate of Enrolment, and/or foreign evaluations to CPA Examination Services.
-If you are a first-time applicant, you are required to pay both an application fee of $170 and an examination fee of $238.15 per section at the time of application.
-If you are a re-examination candidate, you are required to pay both a registration fee of $85 and an examination fee of $238.15 per section at the time of registration.
+If you are a first-time applicant, you are required to pay both an education evaluation application fee of $93 and an examination fee of $355.64 per section at the time of application.

 3. Sign Up for the Exam